GetDKAN/dkan/docs_assets/pages/mod_harvest.md

     $identifier = $item->identifier;
     $item->identifier = $this->getIdentifier($identifier);

-    // Add dummy keyword when keywords are null. if (empty($item->keyword)) {
+    // Add a keyword when keywords are null. if (empty($item->keyword)) {
       $item->keyword = ['No keywords provided'];
     }

-    // Add dummy description if null (looking at you Seattle). if (empty($item->description)) {
+    // Add a description if null.
+    if (empty($item->description)) {
       $item->description = 'No description provided';
     }